A technical report on hitting times, mixing and cutoff: Introduction

-Periodicity issues can be avoided by considering the continuous-time version of the chain, $(X_t)_{t \ge 0}$.
+Periodicity issues can be avoided by considering the continuous-time version of the chain, $(X_t)_{t \geq 0}$.
 This is a continuous time Markov chain whose heat kernel is defined by $H_t(x,y):=\sum_{k=o}^{\infty}\frac{e^{-t}t^k}{k!}P^t(x,y)$.
 It is a classic result of probability theory that for any initial condition the distribution of $X_{t}$ converges to $\pi$ when $t$ goes to infinity.
-The object of the theory of Mixing time for Markov chain is to study the characteristic of this convergence (see \cite{levin2009markov} for a self-contained introduction to the subject).
-Throughout, we shall consider only continuous time chains, although all our results can be stated also in discrete time, assuming $P(x,x)\ge \delta$ for some $\delta>0$ for all $x \in \Omega$.
+The object of the theory of Mixing time for Markov chain is to study the characteristic of this convergence (see \cite{aldous2000reversible,levin2009markov} for self-contained introductions to the subject).
+Throughout, we shall consider only continuous time chains, although all our results can be stated also in discrete time, assuming $P(x,x)\geq \delta$ for some $\delta>0$, for all $x \in \Omega$ (in fact, even if this fails, the results are still valid if one replaces the relaxation time by the absolute relaxation time; See \cite[Remark 1.8]{cutoff}).